Nevada Sales and Use Tax & Audit Guide

 - Register and pay back taxes, penalties, and interest, or

-- Enter into a VDA to eliminate penalties (and in some cases reduce your tax liability and avoid interest).
+- File an application for Voluntary Disclosure in Nevada to eliminate penalties (and in some cases reduce your tax liability and avoid interest).

 Here is what you need to know about each option to make the best decision for your business: